 Now, read below to learn the way to back up photos from local devices to Google Photos by using MultCloud.

 Step 1: Sign up to MultCloud by your email.
-Alternatively, you can create a tempo account by tapping “Try without signing up”.
+Alternatively, you can sign in directly with your Google account.

 Step 2: On the left sidebar, you will see “Add Cloud”.
 Then tap the button to add Google Photos to MultCloud.